top of page

 Retaining Wall

 Customers often request sealing only the outside of a retaining wall with dirt behind it.
-While this may seem like a sufficient solution, it is not effective long-term because water will continue to penetrate from the soil side.
-For sealing to be truly effective, the entire wall—both front and back—must be sealed to prevent moisture penetration at its source.
-This isn’t a permanent solution but a better long term one.
+While this may seem like a sufficient solution, it is not effective long-term because water will continue to penetrate from the soil side, eventually leading to water damage.
+For sealing to be truly effective, the entire wall—both front and back—must receive a proper coat to prevent moisture penetration at its source.
+This isn’t a permanent solution but a better long-term one.

 Here’s why: